aqsim/A320_retroeclairage_panels/README.md

-Aquitaine Simulation Arduino
+# Aquitaine Simulation Arduino
-autor JohnRVT

 List of sketches:

-brightness_central: To control flood lightning and integral lighthing on the glareshield
+- brightness_central: To control flood lightning and integral lighthing on the glareshield

-brightness_pedestal: To control integral lightning of the main panel and pedestal Copyright (c) 2022 Aquitaine Simulation
+- brightness_pedestal: To control integral lightning of the main panel and pedestal

+Copyright (c) 2022 Aquitaine Simulation